 Items rescued from rubbish removal bins and other junk are often used to build sheds in community gardens and city farms to house gardening tools and other items.
 Rubbish removal is also used to build makeshift greenhouses, raised garden beds, trellises, vertical tube planters, and many other growing structures.

 Wooden pallets are used to build fences.
 They are also converted to planters for herbs, lettuce, spinach, strawberries, and other popular vegetables.
 All of these efforts have the positive effect of diverting this rubbish removal from the landfills.
 They also inspire people to do the same in their private gardens once they see what’s possible in community gardens.
-Food containers and other rubbish that would normally head straight for rubbish removal bins are often converted to planters in community gardens.
+Food containers and other rubbish that would normally head straight for skip bin hire sydney or elsewhere are often converted to planters in community gardens.

 Unique Types of Community Gardens